StevenBontius/Cyclistic/analyze.md

 A quick analysis shows no clear indications of what a docked bike might be.
 The internet doed not provide any information, so the Chicago data portal was contacted to provide more information.

 ### Conclusions
-* Members do not use docked_bikes, whereas 12% of the rides of casual riders used docked bikes.
+* Members do not use docked_bikes, whereas 12% of the rides of casual riders used docked bikes
-* Members and casual rides use an electric bike for roughly the same percentage of their rides.
+* Members and casual rides use an electric bike for roughly the same percentage of their rides

 ## Geographic investigation